k3rn3lpanicc/ccc-demo/README.md

    - In production, this would run in a hardware-isolated enclave
    - Holds the only private key that can decrypt votes
    - Processes votes and updates encrypted state
+   - **Signs all state transitions** with Ethereum private key
+   - Generates persistent signing key on first run

 3. **Forward Secrecy**
    - Each state update uses a new symmetric key